Cannellini Bean and Sausage Stew

-I can get fixated on soup in the winter, but let me make it clear that this recipe for Cannellini Bean and Sausage Stew with Tomatoes and Basil is definitely a stew and not a soup.
+I can get fixated on soup in the winter, but let me make it clear that this recipe for Cannellini Bean and Sausage Stew is definitely a stew and not a soup.
 This simple rustic dish was amazingly addictive.
 It’s also a recipe that’s very flexible, so if you don’t have exactly the ingredients I used, experiment with what you have.

 More Recipes for Cannellini Beans: